naseehaot/Frozen_food_sales_analysis/README.md

 - **Gross Profit** was calculated as `Revenue - Production Cost`.
 - **Profit Margin** was calculated as `(Gross Profit / Revenue) × 100`.
 - **Net Profit/Loss** was calculated by subtracting production costs and operating expenses from total revenue.
-- CTEs were used to organize and simplify profitability analysis at product, category, and channel levels.
+- CTEs were used to organize and simplify analysis at product, customer, channel, monthly, and category levels.
 ## 📝 Conclusion

 The **Frozen Food Business – Sales & Profitability Analysis** project strengthened my understanding of SQL fundamentals and relational database concepts.